sparkflows/sparkflows-docs/docs/troubleshooting/testing-environment.rst

 ..
 Note:: fire-ui is the main webserver process.

-7. Fire Insights Ports Check
+7. Sparkflows Ports Check
 --------------

 **Problem**
 ++++
-Uncertain about the ports on which Fire Insights is running.
+Uncertain about the ports on which Sparkflows is running.

 **Solution**
 ++++
 Check the configured ports.

-.. note:: By default Fire Insights listens on 2 ports : 8080 and 8443.
+.. note:: By default Sparkflows listens on 2 ports : 8080 and 8443.

 8. SparkPi Cluster Verification
 ----------